Urrbrae, South Australia: Urrbrae House Historic Precinct

 Urrbrae House is a two-storey, bluestone mansion located on Walter Young Avenue, on the Waite Campus of the University of Adelaide.
 Not the suburb's namesake, the current house was actually completed in 1891 by the philanthropist Peter Waite, replacing the original single-storey home of Robert MacGeorge, which was for many years rented by Edward Stirling Snr.
 It was probably Waite, a Scot like MacGeorge, who opted to carry on the name Urrbrae.

 For many years, Urrbrae House was the family home of Waite, his wife Matilda and their family.
 After Peter and Matilda's death, the house was bequeathed to the University of Adelaide, being handed over in February 1923 by the couple's two daughters.

 Urrbrae House was the first home in Adelaide to be electrified.

 The house and its surrounds now constitute the Urrbrae House Historic Precinct within the university campus.

 St Paul's Retreat Monastery

 On Cross Road, in the suburb's north, lies the Roman Catholic monastery of St Paul's Retreat.
 Formerly an oriental-style mansion named The Glen, the house was occupied for several years by a retired Indian judge.
 Later, the house passed to the Boothby family before being sold in 1896 to the Passionist Catholic order.
+The monastery serves the Catholic community in the Glen Osmond and Parkside areas.

 As well as the monastery, St Paul's Retreat includes a convent and other facilities lying outside the suburb.